claycantrell/LLMQualitativeCoder/README.md

      # set HUGGINGFACE_API_KEY=your-huggingface-api-key # If HuggingFace is supported later
      ```
    **Note:** Currently, only OpenAI models are fully supported.

+   **Alternative:** You can also set your API key through the web interface, eliminating the need to set environment variables.

 ### Troubleshooting
 - **Poetry Not Found:** If you get a "command not found" error, ensure Poetry's bin directory is added to your PATH.